Tag Archives: God’s will

 I’m always amazed that Christians can believe that God can ever be “wrong.”
 After all, what are our options?
 There’s God, and there’s Satan.
 Could you possibly get angry enough with God to choose Satan over Him just to hurt His feelings?
 I think people are forgetting the supremacy of God in these situations.

 First of all, God made us.
 Everything we know comes from Him.
 He gave us reasoning skills – you know, the ones we use when we try to prove He is wrong.
 He also instilled in us the very idea of what is good and right.
 I always find it amazing that people think they have a higher understanding of right and wrong than God does.
 Some people become angry because there is pain and suffering in the world.
-Some people become angry at the thought of an eternal hell.
+Some blame Him when a loved one passes away.
 Sure, I don’t understand everything, but I don’t allow myself to entertain the idea that perhaps I know more than God.
 Or that perhaps I love people more than He does.
 The love and knowledge that I do have are just itty-bitty pieces of God’s love and knowledge.

 Secondly, we can only glimpse an infinitesimally small piece of reality.
 God is the only one who can see the whole picture.
 He is winding things down, wrapping them up for the last inning.
 He’s been working on the future since He set the world in motion, and everything that happens, happens for a reason.
 He is working on our behalf even when we can’t see Him.
 If you’re going to believe in God, don’t believe that you’re better than Him.
 And if you’re not a believer, I suggest looking into the creation/evolution debate with an open mind.

-Thirdly, once you develop a relationship with God, you begin to trust Him with everything – your life, your death, your eternity – everything.
+Thirdly, once you develop a relationship with God, you begin to trust Him with everything – your pain, your life, your death, your eternity – everything.
 You begin to realize that maybe your life is a tool in God’s hands that He is using to bring others to Him.
-Whether He does that by making me famous or by allowing me to be tortured and martyred (obviously, I do have a preference), whether I become a millionaire or whether I lose everything that’s dear to me, I want Him to accomplish His will in my life.
+Whether He does that by making me famous or by allowing me to be tortured and martyred, whether I become a millionaire or whether I lose everything that’s dear to me, I want Him to accomplish His will in my life.
 My goal should be bringing others to Christ and encouraging other Christians to be strong enough to lead others to Christ.
 He created us for His own glory, and we are to lift Him up so that others may see and glorify Him.

 As I type this, I’m not afraid that God will prove me just to see if I really believe what I’m saying.
 If He does, that’s His business.
 I trust Him.
 This life will soon be over anyway, so what happens to me between now and death doesn’t matter much.
 It’s my eternal destination that counts, and He’s already taken care of that!